 The research showed that metals composition of water extracts, prepared from commercial herbal mixtures, is vastly similar.
 ANOVA test indicated that only in a small number of infusions, the content of elements considerably differed from each other.
 PCA indicated that the metals content can be a characteristic feature for some infusions.
+It was demonstrated that the metals content can be a characteristic feature for some infusions.

-It was demonstrated by the formation of several consistent groups.
+strated by the formation of several consistent groups.
 The concentrations of Mn, Zn, Cd in Pyrosan, Cr, Fe and Cd in Septosan and Mn, Zn, Fe in Urosan extracts, particularly varied from extracts prepared from the rest of herbal mixtures.
 Infusions, in which the mean content of only one metal determined their distinction from others, were also identified.
 It was Cu contents in Nervosan, and the levels of Fe in Cholagoga II samples.